REI Co-op XeroDry GTX

 Other Versions of the REI Co-op XeroDry GTX

-For this review, we tested the women's version of the REI Co-op XeroDry GTX.
-This jacket is also made in a men's version, which weighs slightly more (12.5 ounces) and comes in different colorways, but with the same design overall.
-Furthermore, REI offers XeroDry rain pants for both women and men with the same 2-layer Gore-Tex Paclite design of the jacket reviewed here.
-These pants are black in color, available in a variety of sizes, and retail for $139.
+For this review, we tested the standard women's version of the REI Co-op XeroDry GTX, which is also offered in dedicated plus sizes for the same price.
+This jacket is also made in a men's model, which weighs slightly more (12.5 oz.) and comes in different colorways, but with the same design overall.
+Additionally, REI offers XeroDry rain pants for both women and men with the same 2-layer Gore-Tex Paclite design of the jacket reviewed here.
+These pants are black in color, available in a variety of sizes (including petite, short, and tall variations), and retail for $139.

 What We Like